 For an engineer to be licensed in Tasmania they must have a degree for the relevant engineers class or be listed on the National Engineers Register (external link) or recognised by Engineers Australia (external link) as a chartered professional engineer

-All building service providers must act only within the area of their competence, as detailed in the Scheme for the Accreditation of Building Practitioners 2008 (pdf, 483.2 KB).
+All building service providers must act only within the area of their competence, as detailed in the Building Services Work Determination 2019 (pdf, 650.2 KB).

 - Read the information on this licence page so you know what to do and what documents to provide

 - Read the Personal Information Protection Statement

 - Provide evidence of your identity (Tasmanians and people living interstate / New Zealand) (new application only)

 - Refer to pages 28 and 29 of the Scheme for Accreditation that qualify you to make an application (new application only)

 - If you are not listed on the National Engineers Register or a chartered professional engineer, then you need to scan and save (computer or storage device like a USB) a digital copy of your curriculum vitae (CV) (new application only) Your CV should include

 - a list of projects you have worked on